Redfall is an upcoming open-world co-op FPS from Arkane Austin, who previously developed Prey and the Dishonored series.

-Cut to the chase
+Redfall: cut to the chase

 - What is it?
 A co-op first-person shooter from Arkane Studios

 - What can I play it on?
-Xbox Series X/S, PC
+Xbox Series X|S and PC

-Redfall release date
+Redfall release date and platforms

 Redfall's website gives us a brief synopsis of the game's story, setting and the larger-than-life characters that inhabit the world.

 The vampiric enemies of the game are actually science experiments gone wickedly wrong.
 These creatures have cut off the town of Redfall from the rest of the world by blocking out the sun.
 According to Bethesda (opens in new tab), the types of vampires you'll be facing in Redfall include "sneaky vampires that grab you and separate you from your team", "hulking vampires capable of tearing you and your team to pieces" and "Godlike vampires powerful enough to eclipse the sun".

 The vampires are joined by a human faction that worships them, as was seen in the debut trailer.
 As such, it looks like firefights will often have us dealing with both enemy types - and perhaps a few more - at once.